 Google Conversion Modeling Explained

-This isn’t a reporting bug.
+This isn't a bug in your setup.

-It’s the result of privacy-first internet changes.
+It's the result of privacy-first changes happening across the entire internet.

-In this guide, we’ll break down:
+In this guide, we'll cover:

-• Why traditional tracking no longer works
+• Why traditional tracking is failing

-• Tools and best practices for privacy-safe measurement
+• The best tools for privacy-safe measurement

 The Death of Perfect Tracking (And Why It’s Permanent)